KDE/digikam-doc/setup_application/database_settings.rst

 MySQL Versus SQLite
 ~~~~~~~~~~~~~~~~~~~

 `MySQL <https://en.wikipedia.org/wiki/MySQL>`_ is an open-source, relational database management system, written in C and C++.
-Original development of MySQL by Michael Widenius and David Axmark beginning in 1994.
+Original development of MySQL by Michael Widenius and David Axmark began in 1994.
 Sun Microsystems acquired MySQL in 2008, which was later acquired by Oracle in 2010.
 MySQL currently works on almost all system platforms (Linux, Microsoft Windows, OS X, SunOS …).

-`MariaDB <https://en.wikipedia.org/wiki/MariaDB>`_ server is a community developed fork of MySQL server.
+`MariaDB <https://en.wikipedia.org/wiki/MariaDB>`_ server is a community-developed fork of MySQL server.
 Started by core members of the original MySQL team, MariaDB actively works with outside developers to deliver the most featureful, stable, and sanely licensed open SQL server in the industry.

-MariaDB has actually overtaken MySQL, because of few basic reasons:
+MariaDB use has overtaken MySQL for a few basic reasons:

     - MariaDB development is more open and vibrant.